Ra0ulDuk3/firefox-cena/README.md

 ## Method

-### Hardware Intialization
+### Interface Initialization

+Firefox Cena takes a single command line argument which dictates the network interface to be used for the procedure.

 ### Network Enumeration

 The first phase of Firefox Cena consists of identifying potential networks that can be spoofed.
-This is done by performing a
+This is done by performing a packet capture on the locally accessible wireless networks using airodump to capture key information to present to the user, namely; BSSIDs, ESSIDs, and the number of data packets sent in the past 30 seconds.

 # TODO: figure out if this is necessary

 ### Network Spoofing